 to fairly and efficiently administer its digital land market.
-Partial common ownership is a market-based solution with an important twist:
+Partial common ownership is a market-based solution with an important twist on private property rights:

-Land holders must publicly declare a "For Sale Price" for each of their land parcels
+For Sale Pricefor each of their land parcels

-Any market participant can force transfer of a parcel by paying the current landholder their
+- 3.Any market participant can force the transfer of a parcel by paying the current landholder their

 The system offers numerous benefits for the network's health versus a system of pure private property rights:

-This dynamic increases the aggregate utility of the network and helps drive a virtuous network effects cycle.
+- This dynamic increases the aggregate utility of the network and helps drive a virtuous network effects cycle.